vetgeek/awesome-veterinary/README.md

 * [Malignant Catarrhal Fever](https://awesomeveterinary.blogspot.com/p/malignant-catarrhal-fever.html) - Malignant Catarrhal Fever also called as Bovine malignant catarrh, Malignant Head Catarrh, Catarrhal fever, Gangrenous coryza, infectious systemic disease presents as a variable complex of lesions affecting mainly ruminants.
 * [Q fever](https://awesomeveterinary.blogspot.com/p/q-fever.html) - CDC Classified C. burnetii as Select Pathogen, ‘Category B’ critical biological agent.

+### Comparative veterinary anatomy
+* [Comparative veterinary anatomy](https://awesomeveterinary.blogspot.com/p/comparative-veterinary-anatomy-i.html) - The word anatomy is derived from the Greek word Ana (Apart) and tomy (Cut).
+It is the branch of biological science, which deals with the structure and form of organisms.
+It includes the study of shape, weight, color, texture, and relative position of various parts and organs of the organisms when in a state of normal health.
+* [Introduction](https://awesomeveterinary.blogspot.com/p/introduction_16.html) - It gives an idea about the form, shape, structure, and relative position of various organs and tissues.
+* [Planes of the body](https://awesomeveterinary.blogspot.com/p/planes-of-body.html) -  An imaginary line along which any two points can be connected and cut in a straight line.
+* [Methods to study anatomy](https://awesomeveterinary.blogspot.com/p/methods-to-study-anatomy.html) - Two chief methods are employed to study anatomy i.e., Systemic and Topographic.
+* [Surface contour of the bones](https://awesomeveterinary.blogspot.com/p/surface-contour-of-bones.html) - It means various parts of bone.
+* [The skeleton](https://awesomeveterinary.blogspot.com/p/the-skeleton.html) - The skeleton: It is the hard framework of body formed by bones that gives a proper shape to the body, provides support, and gives protection to the body.
+* [The bone](https://awesomeveterinary.blogspot.com/p/the-bone.html) - Bone is the basic material or primary unit of the skeleton.
+It is one of the hardest tissue of the body.
+About one-third of the weight of bone consists of an organic framework of fibrous tissue and cells.
+This organic matter gives resilience and toughness to bones.
+The remaining two-thirds of the weight of bone consists of inorganic salts (largely calcium and phosphorus) deposited within the organic framework.
+These salts give hardness and rigidity to bones.
+* [Bovine topographic anatomy of abdominal organs](https://awesomeveterinary.blogspot.com/p/bovine-topographic-anatomy-of-abdominal.html) - In this section, we will study about the approximate area of contact of various organs with the abdominal wall.
+* [Equine topographic anatomy of abdominal organs](https://awesomeveterinary.blogspot.com/p/equine-topographic-anatomy-of-abdominal.html) - In this section, we will study about the approximate area of contact of various organs with the abdominal wall.
+* [Heart percussion and auscultation](https://awesomeveterinary.blogspot.com/p/heart-percussion-and-auscultation.html) - Auscultation is listening to the internal sounds of the body, usually using a stethoscope.
+* [Jugular furrow](https://awesomeveterinary.blogspot.com/p/jugular.html) - Area where jugular vein is present, or the passage of jugular vein.
+* [Lungs percussion and auscultation](https://awesomeveterinary.blogspot.com/p/lungs-percussion-and-auscultation.html) - Auscultation is listening to the internal sounds of the body, usually using a stethoscope.
+* [Epidural anesthesia](https://awesomeveterinary.blogspot.com/p/epidural-anesthesia.html) - Epidural Anesthesia is administered between the sacrum and first caudal vertebrae or between the first and second caudal vertebra.
+* [Paranasal sinuses](https://awesomeveterinary.blogspot.com/p/paranasal-sinuses.html) - The sinus is an air space within a bone.
+Sinuses are lined by mucous membranes and communicate with the nasal cavity.
+* [Dental nerve blocks](https://awesomeveterinary.blogspot.com/p/dental-nerve-blocks.html) - Objective is to anesthetize the teeth.
+* [Dehorning](https://awesomeveterinary.blogspot.com/p/dehorning_17.html) - Dehorning is the cutting of horns.
+* [Laparotomy (Celiotomy)](https://awesomeveterinary.blogspot.com/p/leprotomy-celiotomy.html) -  It means the opening of the abdomen for diagnostic purposes or for certain operations like enterotomy, cystotomy, gastrotomy, etc.
+* [Guttural pouches](https://awesomeveterinary.blogspot.com/p/gutteral-pouches.html) -  In equine, the Eustachian tube has a diverticulum the guttural pouch.
+* [Tonsillectomy](https://awesomeveterinary.blogspot.com/p/blog-page_69.html) - Tonsillectomy is the cutting or removing of tonsils.
+* [Pleurocentesis](https://awesomeveterinary.blogspot.com/p/pleurocentesis.html) - Pleurocentesis is done to remove fluid from the pleural cavity at the lowest safe point in the standing animal.
+This is done in the recess at caudal mediastinal space.
+This space is variable among species and in right and left sides.
+* [Passage of the stomach tube](https://awesomeveterinary.blogspot.com/p/pessage-of-stomach-tube.html) - A feeding tube is a device that's inserted into your stomach through animal abdomen.
+* [Castration and vasectomy in bulls](https://awesomeveterinary.blogspot.com/p/castration-and-vasectomy-in-bulls.html) - It is the the removal of the testicles of a male animal.
+* [Tracheatomy](https://awesomeveterinary.blogspot.com/p/tracheatomy.html) - It means the cutting of trachea.

 ### Pharmaceutical calculations
 * [Pharmaceutical calculations](https://awesomeveterinary.blogspot.com/p/blog-page_57.html) - These are used to calculate the right dose of a drug.
 Only the right dose determines whether it is a poison or a medicine.